Got a question?

 What does 'minimum sponsorship' mean?

 We have lots of hints and tips for raising as much as possible and our events team will be on hand to help you reach your target.
 If some of your minimum sponsorship is to be used to cover the costs your event (e.g. a trek or skydive) you must make your donors aware of this.
+And we always ask that you inform us as soon as possible if you can no longer take part with your charity place, so that Alzheimer Scotland can limit the risk of paying for an unused event place.

 If you have purchased your own place directly through the event organisers you do not have to raise a minimum amount.
 You can set your own target and fundraise as much as you can!